Automated drafts

 Automations create newsletter drafts on a schedule.
 Use them for recurring issues like a Monday roundup or Friday digest.

-Automated drafts are saved to History.
+Automated drafts are saved to Issues.
 HeyNews does not send or publish them for you.

 What automations do